Juan-Jones/earnonlinemoney/content/blog/highest-paid-bloggers.md

 ### Darren Rowse – ProBlogger

-Darren Rowse’s ProBlogger is a cornerstone for anyone interested in building a successful blog.
+Darren Rowse is one ProBlogger is a cornerstone for anyone interested in building a successful blog.
 His site offers valuable tips, tutorials, and resources for bloggers of all levels.
 Darren’s income, which is approximately $40,000 per month, is derived from eBooks, online courses, and affiliate marketing.

 ### John Lee Dumas – Entrepreneurs on Fire